Vivian-Xie/HRI-Final-GeoBot/README.md

-# GeoBot-Final Project for Introduction to Human-Robot Interaction
+# GeoBot-Final Project for HRI
 INFO 5356-030: Introduction to Human-Robot Interaction

 ## Overview